HARFORD COUNTY CULTURAL ARTS BOARD

 Who may apply?

-Harford County's (1.) nonprofit schools, (2.) government facilities, and (3.) community-based nonprofit settings.
-Programs serving targeted traditionally-underserved population.
+Harford County's nonprofit (1.) schools, (2.) government facilities, and (3.) community-based settings serving youth or other targeted traditionally-underserved population.
 Eligible grantees include, but not limited to, the following:

 How to get started